Integrative-Transcriptomics/MUSIAL/README.md

 descriptions can be found in the collapsible sections.

 ```
- build            Build a local database/MUSIAL storage (brotli compressed binary JSON format) from variant calls.
+ build            Build a local database/MUSIAL storage (opt. gzip compressed) JSON format file from variant calls.
- view_features    View annotated features from a MUSIAL storage in a tabular format.
+ view_features    View annotated features from a MUSIAL storage file in a tabular format.
- view_samples     View annotated samples from a MUSIAL storage in a tabular format.
+ view_samples     View annotated samples from a MUSIAL storage file in a tabular format.
- view_variants    View annotated variants from a MUSIAL storage in a tabular format.
+ view_variants    View annotated variants from a MUSIAL storage file in a tabular format.
- export_table     Export variants from a MUSIAL storage into a matrix-like .tsv file.
+ export_table     Export variants from a MUSIAL storage file as a matrix-like .tsv file.
- export_sequence  Generate sequences in .fasta format from a MUSIAL storage.
+ export_sequence  Generate sequences in .fasta format from a MUSIAL storage file.
 ```

 <details>
 <summary><code>build</code></summary>

 ```
-usage: java -jar MUSIAL-v2.3.jar -C <arg> [-w <arg>]
+usage: java -jar MUSIAL-v2.3.3.jar build -C <arg> [-u] [-w <arg>]
 command line arguments of task build
  -C,--configuration <arg>   Path to a .json file specifying the build configuration for MUSIAL.
+Please visit
+                            https://github.com/Integrative-Transcriptomics/MUSIAL for a detailed explanation on how to specify the MUSIAL build
+                            configuration file.
+ -u,--uncompressed <arg>    Do not compress the storage file (Default: compressed).
  -w,--workdir <arg>         Path to a temporary working directory.
 By default './tmp/' is used.
 ```